What kind of lead and erasers do older pencils take?

 Larger leads, mostly used in special marking pencils, may be slightly more work to find.
 The most common sizes were 2.0 mm (.075 inch) and 3 mm (.120 inch); broker's pencils typically used 5.5 mm (for which one can use Montblanc "Sketch Pen" refills).
 2.0 mm lead is still a standard size and easily found at any art supply store, especially one that carries drafting supplies.
 Jerry's Artarama carries both 3 mm and 5.6 mm lead.
 2.5 mm lead is still made by Koh-i-noor, though it is not widely stocked -- a size that was in more common use in the 19th century.

 Lead to fit Victorian-era pencils can be extremely difficult to find.
-The two most popular sizes of the 19th century were 1.5 mm and 1.05 mm -- "VS" and "M", which originally denoted both thickness and hardness: Very Soft and Medium, respectively.
+The two most popular sizes of the 19th century were 1.5 mm and .041 inch (1.03 mm) -- "VS" and "M", which originally denoted both thickness and hardness: Very Soft and Medium, respectively.
 We sell 1.5 mm and 1.0 mm here, though the former is often out of stock; the latter will usually require a bit of adjustment to fit "M" nozzles (a thin coating of shellac or beeswax will usually do the trick).
 Many other unusual and obsolete sizes can be bought from our friends at the Legendary Pencil Company.
 Faber Castell makes 1.4 mm lead, but this is a very uncommon size in older pencils and is not close enough to 1.5 mm to be substituted for it.
 "H" lead is another nonstandard Victorian size at 0.8 mm, for which the best current option is to take standard 0.9 mm lead and reduce its diameter with fine sandpaper.

 Replacement erasers are less standardized than lead, but one can usually find something that will fit -- even if that entails cutting down the long cylindrical refills sold at art supply stores, or using a sharpened metal tube to punch out refills from block erasers.
 Note that many vintage pencils (among others, Parker Vacumatic, Parker 51, and Esterbrook) use a 6mm eraser, while classic Eversharp pencils use a slightly larger 0.25 inch (6.35 mm) eraser.
 Duofold pencils use a larger, 9mm eraser.
 Pendemonium's list of sizes is a useful resource but not always completely accurate.
 We currently sell replacement erasers in 5 mm, 5.5 mm, 6.35 mm (0.25 inch), 7 mm, and 8.5 mm diameter here.
 When replacing old erasers, be sure to pry off and keep the original metal cage holders for reuse.
 If that is not possible, a workable replacement can usually be fashioned using metallic aluminum tape.